Boston as US landing site

 What this corridor does not include.

 No legal services.
 No US LLC or C-corp formation.
 No FDA submissions, IND or IDE filings, IRB approvals, or US clinical-trial sponsorship.
 No US payer contracting or US health-system credentialing.
 No L-1, E-2, EB-5, or O-1 visa work.
 No US tax structuring, no FATCA analysis, no US banking introductions.
 No fiduciary services.
 No regulatory licensing.
 No IP filing.
 No contract drafting.
 No US recruiting or executive search.
-No M and A advisory.
+No M and A specialist.
 No clinical research organisation services and no academic-society membership sponsorship.

 Frequently asked.

 No. Boston and the Bay Area are not interchangeable.
 The Bay Area register is venture-priced, category-fluid, fast-cycle, and tolerant of pre-clinical or pre-publication framing.
-The Boston register is academic-credibility-weighted, peer-reviewed-evidence-led, KOL-network-dense, and slower.
+The Boston register is academic-credibility-weighted, peer-evaluated-evidence-led, KOL-network-dense, and slower.
 Boston rewards academic-society visibility, named Cambridge or Longwood comparables, and US Northeast clinical-trial network presence.
 The international biotech, medtech, or AI/ML operator who imports the Bay Area register into Boston fails to land with Boston KOLs, Boston payers, and Boston academic-society audiences.

-With an inquiry through the contact form and a short discovery conversation.
-The firm runs three engagements: Market Entry Sprint (6 to 10 weeks), Cross-Border Build (3 to 6 months), or Group Partnership (monthly retainer, 12-month minimum).
-Fit and pricing are confirmed in discovery, not published.
+With an inquiry through the contact form and an inquiry screening.
+GMA runs three engagements: Market-Entry Marketing Sprint (6 to 10 weeks), Cross-Border Marketing Build (3 to 6 months), or Global Marketing Partnership (monthly retainer, 12-month minimum).
+GMA confirms fit and pricing after the inquiry screening.
+Public prices are not listed.

 Further on Boston and the US corridor.